pageuppeople-opensource/data-pipeline-orchestrator/README.md

     - `previous-execution-id`: identifier of an existing execution, ideally as returned by the `get-last-successful-execution` command.
   - `complete-step`: Marks the completion of an existing execution's step.
 Returns nothing unless there's an error.
     - `step-id`: a GUID identifier of an existing execution's step as returned by the `init-step` command.
+    - `rows-processed`: an optional numeric value to indicate the number of rows processed during this step. supports a postgresql BIGINT type value.
   - `complete-execution`: Marks the completion of an existing execution.
 Returns nothing unless there's an error.
     - `execution-id`: a GUID identifier of an existing execution as returned by the `init-execution` command.